 In 2018, of all eCommerce retail login attempts, 90% were from hackers.
+It is then projected that a business will suffer from a ransomware attack every 11 seconds by 2021.
 Ensuring a high-quality payment gateway is the best way to avoid becoming a part of this stat.

 But what is a payment gateway and what else are they important for?
 Retailers should make sure their online store is set up for a successful business.

 A payment gateway is a part of credit card processing.
 It’s kind of like an invisible cash register for digital transactions.